LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization.md

   Modified code using the `AppUser` model that now  inherits from `IdentityUser`

   All operations on data in the Identity database tables now goes through one of the Identity classes like `UserManager`.

-- Winter 2024 notes:

-  - I modified _Layout so that it doesn't need to have the UserManager injected into it.
-(Thanks Bryce Fisher!)
-  - I fixed my unit tests, in particualr the one that uses the UserManager.
-  - I added links to Moodle for GitHub and Azure for the All About Pigeons example.